GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Method

 \subsection{Optimization}

-In this part, we first describe loss objectives for scene-harmonic object generation, followed by introducing optimization strategies that improve the generation quality.
-To simplify the discussion of the loss, unless specifically stated, we omit the subscript $n$ from $\{I_n, G_n, O_n, S_n\}$.\\
+In the following, we first describe the losses used for object generation and then introduce optimization strategies to enhance the quality of the generated objects.
+For simplicity, we will omit the subscript $v$ from $\{I_v, G_v, O_v, S_v\}$ in the discussion of the loss functions, unless otherwise specified.\\

-\textbf{Inpainting SDS loss.} To generate a 3D object, we employ a pre-trained 2D diffusion model, denoted as $\epsilon_{\phi}$, to provide generative priors.
-We optimize our 3D representation by supervising 2D images $ I $ rendered from our 3D representation through score distillation sampling (SDS).
-However, direct utilization of a text-to-image model similar to DreamFusion \cite{poole2022dreamfusion} can not ensure harmony between the generated object and background scenes.
-To this end, we propose replacing the pure text-to-image generative model with a diffusion-based inpainting model~\cite{Rombach_2022_CVPR} for score distillation.
-Specifically, given mask $M$ and masked image $I_M$, our SDS loss from the inpainting-based diffusion model is defined as follows:
+\textbf{Inpainting SDS loss.} We employ a pre-trained 2D diffusion model, denoted as $\epsilon_{\phi}$, to provide generative priors that guide the optimization of the 3D object $F(\theta_o)$.
+Our approach involves optimizing $F(\theta_o)$ by supervising rendered 2D images $I$ through score distillation sampling (SDS).
+However, directly using a text-to-image diffusion model, similar to DreamFusion \cite{poole2022dreamfusion}, does not guarantee alignment between the generated object and the existing 3D scene.
+Drawing inspiration from 2D image inpainting, which generates content conditioned on known regions of images, we propose employing a diffusion-based inpainting model~\cite{Rombach_2022_CVPR} for score distillation.
+Specifically, given a mask $M$ and a masked image $I_M$, our SDS loss, derived from the inpainting-based diffusion model, is defined as follows:

-where $t$ represents the time-step randomly sampled within the diffusion process, $ \epsilon $ is a randomly sampled Gaussian noise, and the mask $M$ is derived by projecting the 3D box into a corresponding camera view. $I_t$ is the noise-perturbed image rendered from our 3D scenes.
-This objective function encourages the rendered images to reside in high-density areas \cite{poole2022dreamfusion}, conditioned on both the text prompt $ y $ and the scene information (provided by $ M $ and $ I_M$).
-Consequently, it ensures the harmonious composition of the optimized object NeRF into the environment.\\
+where $t$ represents a time step randomly sampled within the diffusion process, $ \epsilon $ is a randomly sampled Gaussian noise, $I_t$ is the noise-perturbed image, and the mask $M$ is derived by projecting the 3D box into a camera viewpoint.
+This objective function encourages the rendered images to reside in high-density areas \cite{poole2022dreamfusion}, conditioned on both the text prompt $y$ and the scene information provided by $M$ and $I_M$.
+As a result, it ensures a high-quality, harmonized composition of the optimized object within the established scene. \\

-\textbf{Geometry loss.} Following~\cite{jain2022zero}, we adopt the sparsity loss and opacity loss to assist the object's geometry optimization.
-1) The sparsity loss requires the rendered opacity map to be sparse following Eq.~\ref{equ: loss_sparsity}:
+\textbf{Geometry loss.} Following~\cite{jain2022zero}, we employ sparsity loss and opacity loss to facilitate the optimization of the object's geometry.
+1) The sparsity loss encourages the rendered opacity map to be sparse, as defined by Eq.~\eqref{equ: loss_sparsity}:

 where $N$ is the number of rays intersecting with the 3D box.
-By doing this, the generated object will be concrete thus suppressing floaters.
-2) The opacity loss aims to avoid translucent effects by encouraging opacity values to be 0 or 1 using Eq.~\eqref{equ: loss_opacity}.
+This loss benefits compact object generation, effectively suppressing floaters.
+2) The opacity loss aims to avoid translucent effects by encouraging opacity values to be 0 or 1 using Eq.~\eqref{equ: loss_opacity}: